Suriname Travel Advice

 The threat of general crime in Suriname is high.
 It is unsafe to walk around the main city of Paramaribo after dusk; much of the city is lawless at night.
 Even in daylight hours, muggings and robberies are common as well as car-jacking or theft from vehicles.
 It is advised to keep car doors locked when travelling, keep valuables out of sight and to only stop in safe areas.
 There is also a slight risk of kidnapping in Suriname and tourists are advised to remain on high alert at all times.

 Demonstrations do occur: there have been many incidents which have been directed towards illegal immigrants, particularly targeting illegal Brazilian miners.
 The police do intervene, however the illegal operations resume once the area is clear of government officials.
 There are many areas of Suriname where general lawlessness is the norm.
-Remain cautious and avoid large public gatherings as much as possible.
+The best travel advice for Suriname is to remain cautious and avoid large public gatherings as much as possible.

 Burglaries are common and have been quite blatant in the fact that even governmental buildings have been targeted.
 There have been a number of reports of guard dogs being poisoned, allowing for armed home invasions to occur.

 Citizens can be armed with hand guns, although the gun laws are stringent, criminals do have access to them and will use them.
 You should be cautious when travelling, especially around hotel areas as this is where foreign travellers can be targeted.
 Remain aware of your surroundings and do not travel alone if at all possible.

 While a "stable" country at the moment, Suriname's President Bouterse first took power in a 1980 military coup and it is thought that could happen again, possibly backed by the US as the DEA and CIA have evidence of President Bouterse's personal involvement in drug trafficking across the region.

 There is an ongoing border dispute between Guyana, French Guiana and Suriname.
 However, Suriname is a non-aligned country with no known significant enemies and it is not targeted by any known radical groups in particular.